sonkoles29/NGS_data_analysis/README.md

 # NGS data analysis

 In this repository one can find Python scripts that I developped during my PhD studying the topology of sister chromatids.
-I do not reveal the final results until our data will be published.
+I do not reveal the final results until the data are published.

 Analysis of Hi-C data using open2c tools: